 A useful tool to promote a new version of an app, is to use the push message feature in the publishing hub.
 With this tool you can target earlier versions of the app, and send push messages containing links to the newest version of the app.

 To access the tool, you go to the app's push message section in the publishing hub.
 A push message tool will appear.
 Toggle the top dropdown menu(above the "all titles" dropdown menu) in the push message box.

-This dropdown menu has all the versions of the app for both android and iOS.
-To target specfic versions of the app, deselect all the newest versions of the app(by clicking on them).
+This dropdown menu has all the versions of the app for both Android and iOS.
+To target specific versions of the app, deselect all the newest versions of the app(by clicking on them).
 Remember to only do one OS push message at a time(not both within the same push message).